 Home

-Kate Menken (she/her) is Professor of Linguistics at Queens College of the City University of New York (CUNY), and a Research Fellow at the Research Institute for the Study of Language in an Urban Society of the CUNY Graduate Center.
-She is Co-Editor in Chief of the journal Language Policy with Miguel Pérez-Milans, and a delegate of the New York State Association for Bilingual Education.
-Her research interests include language education policies, bilingual education, and the experiences of emergent bilinguals and their families in U.S. public schools (especially New York City).
-Her books are English Learners Left Behind: Standardized Testing as Language Policy (Multilingual Matters, 2008); Negotiating Language Policies in Schools: Educators as Policymakers (with Ofelia García, Routledge, 2010); Common Core, Bilingual and English Language Learners: A Resource for Educators (with Guadalupe Valdés and Mariana Castro, Caslon, 2015), and a book authored and edited by the entire CUNY-NYSIEB team entitled Translanguaging and Transformative Teaching for Emergent Bilingual Students: Lessons from the CUNY-NYSIEB Project (CUNY-NYSIEB, Routledge, 2020).
+Kate Menken is Distinguished Professor of Linguistics at Queens College of the City University of New York (CUNY), and a Research Fellow at the Research Institute for the Study of Language in an Urban Society of the CUNY Graduate Center.
+She is Co-Chair of the Advocacy Committee and a Delegate of the New York State Association for Bilingual Education.
+Her research interests include language education policies, bilingual education, and the experiences of multilingual learners in U.S. public schools (especially New York City).
+Her books are English Learners Left Behind: Standardized Testing as Language Policy (Multilingual Matters, 2008); Negotiating Language Policies in Schools: Educators as Policymakers (with Ofelia García, Routledge, 2010); Common Core, Bilingual and English Language Learners: A Resource for Educators (with Guadalupe Valdés and Mariana Castro, Caslon, 2015), Translanguaging and Transformative Teaching for Emergent Bilingual Students: Lessons from the CUNY-NYSIEB Project (CUNY-NYSIEB, Routledge, 2020), and Overcoming the gentrification of dual language, bilingual, and immersion education: Solution-oriented research and stakeholder resources for real integration (with Garrett Delavan and Juan Freire, Multilingual Matters, 2024).

 ORCID ID#: https://orcid.org/0000-0003-2330-5547